 Understanding Behavioral Investing: The Central Thesis

-The central thesis of behavioral investing is: in order to outperform the market average, you must understand behavioral finance.
-If people are irrational and this leads to price inefficiencies, then how do you take advantage of the inefficiencies in order to improve investment performance?
+The central thesis of behavioral investing is that to outperform the market average, you must understand behavioral finance.
+If people are irrational, which leads to price inefficiencies, how do you take advantage of the inefficiencies to improve investment performance?

 The keys to the central thesis of behavioral investing: